darwingr/workit/DESIGN.md

 Each returns a total expected work volume, weekly increase should not be > %10 (business logic) to avoid burnout (references not yet provided).

++ name
++ focus ( lower|upper, legs, arms, core...)
++

+- has_many :exercises
+- ? belongs_to :workout
+	(a single routine needs to belong to many workouts)

+### WorkVolume

+This may(should) be so prevalent that having its own class to encapsulate the behaviour seems warranted.

 ### Exercise

 Each returns a work volume,